- HCM stands for hypertrophic cardiomyopathy. It is a common heart condition in cats.

 Initial screening tests for feline heart disease include chest radiographs (X-rays) and an electrocardiogram (ECG).
 An enlarged heart in cats may suggest the presence of HCM and ECG abnormalities may also support this finding.
 If screening tests suggest the presence of HCM, your veterinarian will recommend more specialized testing.
 Your veterinarian may also perform tests to rule out hyperthyroidism and elevated blood pressure, both of which can be associated with the development of reversible HCM.

 The most definitive HCM testing in cats is echocardiography.
 Echocardiography involves the use of an ultrasound to obtain a three-dimensional view of the heart, allowing the veterinarian to assess the thickness of the heart walls and the flow of blood through the heart.

-In Maine Coons and Ragdolls, genetic testing can be used to identify affected cats and cats that carry the mutation responsible for HCM.
+In Maine Coons, Ragdolls, and Sphynx cats, genetic testing can be used to identify affected cats and cats that carry the mutation responsible for HCM.

 How to Treat Feline HCM